Territories of Majapahit: Overseas region

 Foreign or overseas territories are mentioned in Nagarakretagama canto 15 stanza 1.
 In addition, in canto 83 stanza 4 and 93 stanza 1 are mentioned the places that became the origin of merchants and scholars.

 According to Irawan Djoko Nugroho, the area in the table above from Syangka to Cambodia is called Desantara.
 Its etymological meaning is "all directions, all space, other regions, other countries".
 The relationship between Majapahit and Desantara is called kachaya, which means "to be exposed to light".
 It is interpreted as protected or sheltered.
 The term "protected area" in the modern state system is referred to as a protectorate.

-What is different is Yawana, as mentioned anyat i yawana mitreka satata (the other is Yawana who is a permanent ally).
+What is different is Yawana, as mentioned anyat i yawana mitreka satata (different is Yawana who is a permanent ally).
 Kern and Pigeaud consider Yawana to be Annam, but they noted that Yawana is the Sanskrit term for Greek (Ionian), which the Indians used to refer to barbarians.
 Kern notes that the Indians referred to Muslims as Yawana.
 According to Pigeaud, it is somewhat improbable that Yawana refers to the Muslim.
 He considered Yawana to be Annam, because at that time the kings of Annam were very powerful and it was very strange to ask Java for protection.
 Nugroho rejected this opinion, because Nagarakretagama was created in 1365, and Champa's power surpassed Annam (which at that time referred to Dai Viet).
 Majapahit who defeated the Mongols could not have a weak permanent ally.
-In addition, Annam in Old Javanese has its own name, namely Koci (now called Cochinchina to distinguish it from Kochi in India).
+In addition, Annam in Old Javanese language has its own name, namely Koci (now called Cochinchina to distinguish it from Kochi in India).
 Koci comes from the Chinese Jiāozhǐ, in Cantonese Kawci, and is called Giao Chỉ in Vietnamese.
 Therefore, Yawana is more accurately interpreted as Arabs.

 According to Nugroho, the regions of Jambudwipa, China, Karnataka, and Goda are collectively called Dwipantara.
 This area is said to have received the favor of the king, so it is natural for them to pay tribute.
 The kindness done by Majapahit to Dwipantara has a background from Java's war with the Mongols.
 The Mongols tried to control Asian sea trade, and Java (Singhasari at that time) responded with a blockade of Southeast Asian trade against the Mongols.
 The Dwipantara area came to face Majapahit led by their priests.
 In canto 93.1 the priests compose a hymn of praise to the Maharaja of Majapahit.
 The relationship between Dwipantara to Majapahit is sumiwi (serving).
 Ambassadors from India and China came with merchants and played a role in stabilizing political and economic relations.